thyeem/qed/README.md

 _Quod Erat Demonstrandum_. _Q.E.D._

-__Encode data of any size into a bundle of QR code images.__
+__Encode data of any size into a tarball of QR code images.__

 Seriously?
 Yes, we are. `'-']b`

 As you know, this is deadly inefficient in terms of _storage_ and _encoding/decoding time_.
 Due to this inefficiency, it would not be great for simple backup purpose.
-However, we believe there will be useful uses.
+However, we believe it may have useful uses.

 ## Quick Start
 If not provided `-o filepath` option, __output to `stdout` is the default__.

-- encoding output: a tarball of QR images &ensp;⟹&ensp; `stdout`
+- encoding output: a `tarball` of QR images &ensp;⟹&ensp; `stdout`

-- decoding output: content of the original file path &ensp;⟹&ensp; `stdout`
+- decoding output: contents of `filepath` &ensp;⟹&ensp; `stdout`

     > If there are multiple files in the original file path (e.g., directory), output `stdout` will be sorted by file hash.
     >